mottazabdelfattah/mottazabdelfattah.github.io/content/project/bp_network/index.md

 When the task at hand is about estimating overall density or detecting subtle changes in connectivity, BP does not seem to be a good choice due to the overdrawing problem.
 In such situations, AM provides the most accurate estimation of the true density within the network.
 That also implies that edge packing provides a more accurate representation of density than edge overdrawing.

-If you're still interested in reading more or curious about what the study participants said about each task, please check out the paper <cite page="../../publication/abdelaal-2022-comparative" view="citation" >.
+If you're still interested in reading more or curious about what the study participants said about each task, please check out the paper <cite page="/publication/abdelaal-2022-comparative" view="citation" />.
 There, you will also find a link to download all the supplemental materials, including source code, data files, and screenshots of the study.

 ----
-[^1]: parallel edge splating
+[^1]: Burch, Michael, Corinna Vehlow, Fabian Beck, Stephan Diehl, and Daniel Weiskopf.
+"Parallel edge splatting for scalable dynamic graph visualization."
+IEEE Transactions on Visualization and Computer Graphics 17, no. 12 (2011): 2344-2353.
-[^2]: intelraving
+[^2]: Burch, Michael, Marcel Hlawatsch, and Daniel Weiskopf.
+"Visualizing a sequence of a thousand graphs (or even more)."
+In Computer Graphics Forum, vol. 36, no. 3, pp. 261-271.
+2017.
-[^3]: stacking
+[^3]: Beck, Fabian, Michael Burch, Corinna Vehlow, Stephan Diehl, and Daniel Weiskopf.
+"Rapid serial visual presentation in dynamic graph visualization."
+In 2012 IEEE Symposium on Visual Languages and Human-Centric Computing (VL/HCC), pp. 185-192.
+IEEE, 2012.
-[^4]: Yoghourdjian et al. survey
+[^4]: Yoghourdjian, Vahan, Daniel Archambault, Stephan Diehl, Tim Dwyer, Karsten Klein, Helen C. Purchase, and Hsiang-Yun Wu.
+"Exploring the limits of complexity: A survey of empirical studies on graph visualisation."
+Visual Informatics 2, no. 4 (2018): 264-282.
-[^5]: our experience
+[^5]: M. Abdelaal, N. D. Schiele, K. Angerbauer, K. Kurzhals, M. Sedlmair, and D. Weiskopf.
+Supplemental materials for: Comparative evaluation of bipartite, node-link, and matrix-based network representations, 2022. doi: 10.18419/darus-3100

 Used Tech: